Papal States under Pope Pius IX: Arts

 Pius IX was a patron of the arts like most of his predecessors.
 The two theatres in Rome were popular in part because he exempted them from any papal censorship.
 He generously supported all expressions of art, architecture, painting, sculpture, music, goldsmiths, coppersmiths and more, and handed out numerous rewards to its representatives.
 Much of his efforts were oriented to the Roman churches but also in the Papal States, many of which were renovated and improved.
-Saint Peter's Basilica got numerous improvements, including the existing marble floors and the two statues of the Apostle Peter and Apostle Paul at the Plaza.
+Saint Peter's Basilica got numerous improvements, including the existing marble floors and the two statues of the Apostle Peter and Apostle Paul at Saint Peter's Square.
 He restored profane buildings as well and ordered a renovation of the paintings in the Vatican.
-He greatly increased the Vatican library and added to the Vatican manufacturing a new factory for mosaics.
-The papal ministries were ordered to relocate into the centrally located Cancellaria to enable regular citizens access to papal officials.
+He greatly increased the Vatican Library and added to the Vatican manufacturing a new factory for mosaics.
+The Papal ministries were ordered to relocate into the centrally located Palazzo della Cancelleria to enable regular citizens access to papal officials.